rearc-data/delphi-covidcast-covid-19/README.md

 - Formats: JSON Lines, CSV

 ## Contact Details
 - If you find any issues or have enhancements with this product, open up a GitHub [issue](https://github.com/rearc-data/delphi-covidcast-covid-19/issues) and we will gladly take a look at it.
 Better yet, submit a pull request.
-Any contributions you make are greatly appreciated.
+Any contributions you make are greatly appreciated :heart:.
 - If you are interested in any other open datasets, please create a request on our project board [here](https://github.com/rearc-data/covid-datasets-aws-data-exchange/projects/1).
 - If you have questions about this source data, please contact a memeber of the Delphi Research Group by [opening an issue on this project's GitHub page](https://github.com/cmu-delphi/delphi-epidata/issues/new).
 - If you have any other questions or feedback, send us an email at data@rearc.io.